subvertnormality/mosaic/README.md

 ## Typical workflow

+Were we walk you through _Mosaic_'s functionality and basic operations by describing a typical workflow for creating a song.

 ### Getting around Mosaic

 #### Grid menu navigation

 The majority of navigation happens on the grid.
 The lower left five buttons at the main manu buttons.
-From left to right, you can navigate to the "[Channels](#channel)", "[Song sequence](#song-sequence) page", "[Pattern](#pattern) editor", "Notes page", and "Velocity page".
+From left to right, you can navigate to the "[Channels](#channel)", "[Song sequence](#song-sequence) page", "[Pattern](#pattern) editor", "[Notes](#adding-notes) page", and "[Velocity](#adding-velocity) page".

+[TODO: image of the grid outlining the navigation button section]

 #### Norns menu navigation

-TODO
+Each grid page has a set of pages represented on the Norns screen.
+The settings in these pages are designed to be set and forget, where possible.
+The pages can be navigated left and right using the [TODO] knob, and the various settings can be navigated vertically using the [TODO] knob.

+[TODO: image of norns device, with knobs highlighted for functionality]

 #### Sequencer start and stop

-TODO
+To start the sequencer simply hit the navigation button of the currently selected page - the lit button - in the navigation section.

+To stop the sequencer, hold down the currently selected page in the navigation section for a second.

 #### Midi panic

-TODO
+In the event you midi output devices get stuck, you can clear all midi-on events by holding down the currently selected page in the navigation section, whilst also pressing a non-selected page in the navigation section.
+This will send a stop event to all devices, on all channels, for all notes.

 ### Sound design

-TODO
+The first step we typically undertake when creating a song is to create the fundamental elements of the song from a sound design basis.
+These initial attempts at sound design are unlikely to remain unchanged until the end of the song creation process, but they will provide a base from which to start sketching out the rhythmic, harmonic, and melodic elements of your composition.

+We begin by identifying the device we wish to use for certain elements.
+This could be an internal Norns player device, or perhaps an external drum machine, or elements of a modular patch.
+Whichever it may be, you need assign the device to a _Mosaic_ [channel](#channel).
+See the [device](#device) section for details on how to do this.
+You will find it helpful to group different instrumentation elements together.
+For example, we keep drums grouped to channels 1-6, harmonic and textural elements to channels 7-10, Melodic elements to 11-14, and reserve 15 and 16 for modulation channels.
+Whatever works for your specific song and music style is fine, of course.

+Once you have a selection of devices assigned to multiple channels, it's time to move onto the first part of the composition process.

 ### Harmony design